erik-nystrom/php-i18n-extr/README.md

 By default the Extractor class will look for `_()`, but you can change this if you'd like.

+The resulting file should load fine in something like [poedit](https://poedit.net/).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)